 So how do you grow wild ramps?
 Keep in mind that they naturally grow in a shaded area with rich, moist, well-draining soil high in organic matter.
 Think damp forest floor.
 They can be grown from seed or via transplants.

 Seeds can be sown at any time the soil isn’t frozen with late summer to early fall the prime time.
 Seeds need a warm, moist period to break dormancy followed by a cold period.
 If there is not sufficient warming after sowing, the seeds will not germinate until the second spring.
-So, germination can take anywhere from six to 18 months.
-No one said this was gonna be easy.
+So, germination can take anywhere from 6 to 18 months.
+No one said this was going to be easy.

-Be sure to incorporate plenty of organic matter found in a decaying forest soil, such as composted leaves or decaying plants.
-Remove weeds, loosen the soil and rake to prepare a fine seed bed.
+Be sure to incorporate plenty of the organic matter found in decaying forest soil, such as composted leaves or decaying plants.
+Remove weeds, loosen the soil, and rake to prepare a fine seed bed.
 Thinly sow the seeds on top of the ground and press them gently into the soil.
-Water and cover the ramp seeds with several inches of leaves to retain moisture.
+Water and cover the ramp seeds with several inches (8 cm.) of leaves to retain moisture.

 If you are growing ramps using transplanting, plant bulbs in February or March.
-Set bulbs 3 inches deep and 4-6 inches apart.
-Water and mulch the bed with 2-3 inches of composted leaves.
+Set bulbs 3 inches (8 cm.) deep and 4 to 6 inches (10-15 cm.) apart.
+Water and mulch the bed with 2 to 3 inches (5-8 cm.) of composted leaves.